Bunny Proofing Tips and Tricks

 Electrical cords are everywhere.
 Phone chargers, extension cords, or lamp/furniture cords.
 These small, seemingly safe transporters of electricity are the most common cause of rabbit injury and death in the home.

 The most basic and natural urge for a rabbit is to chew on things.
 Tree roots, grass, and in general long, slender, cord-looking items is what their brain tells them is the most desirable thing to chew.
 And in the wild, they are!
-But rabbits don’t understand that that changes when them live inside a home.
+But rabbits don’t understand that that changes when they live inside a home.
 That those delicious looking things all over the house will pack a possibly deadly electric punch when they get to the center of the tootsie-pop.

 How to Bunny Proof Electrical Cords